ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 	DeviceFirmwareHandlerSample fwHandler = new DeviceFirmwareHandlerSample();
 	deviceData.addFirmwareHandler(fwHandler);

-Refer to `this page <https://docs.internetofthings.ibmcloud.com/device_mgmt/operations/firmware_actions.html>`__ for more information about the Firmware action.
+Refer to `this page <../device_mgmt/operations/firmware_actions.html>`__ for more information about the Firmware action.

 Device Actions
 ------------------------------------
-The Internet of Things Foundation Connect supports the following device actions,
+The Internet of Things Foundation Connect supports the following device actions:

 * Reboot
 * Factory Reset

-The device needs to do the following activities to support Device Actions,
+The device needs to do the following activities to support Device Actions:

 **1. Inform server about the Device Actions support**

 In order to perform Reboot and Factory Reset, the device needs to inform the Internet of Things Foundation Connect about its support first.
-This can achieved by invoking a following method with a boolean value,
+This can achieved by invoking a following method with a boolean value:

 .. code:: java